krishna-gramener/regintel/README.md

 - Bootstrap 5
 - Choices.js
+- D3.js v7
+- D3-Sankey v0.12.3

-Included in `index.html` via CDN.
+All included in `index.html` via CDN.

 ## 🙋‍♂️ For Users

+- Use the interactive Sankey diagram to explore relationships between companies, therapeutic areas, drugs, and years
+- Click on any node in the Sankey diagram to filter related documents
-- Use the filters to narrow down documents of interest
+- Use the dropdown filters to further narrow down documents of interest
 - Click document titles to open PDFs

 ## 🧑‍💻 For Developers

 - Modify filters or behavior in `script.js`
+- Customize Sankey diagram visualization in `sankey.js`
 - Add documents to `docs/` and metadata to `data.json`
+- The Sankey module is designed to be reusable and modular

 ---